 Want to have a go at a bike riding event, but not sure where to start?
 Check out this very simple guide to get you from your couch to riding United Energy Around the Bay in six weeks.

-If it’s been a while between rides, getting back on the bike can be daunting.
+Been a while between rides?
+Getting back on the bike can be daunting.
 One sure-fire way to kickstart your motivation is by signing up to an event in the not-so-distant future.

-Even for inexperienced riders, the 20km or 50km ride at United Energy Around the Bay are highly achievable with six weeks between now and event day, or even less.
+Even for inexperienced riders, the 20km, 50km and 100km rides at United Energy Around the Bay are highly achievable with six weeks between now and event day – or even less.

-To help show just how it easy it is – we’ve put together a really simple, uncomplicated guide to preparing for the 20km or 50km in United Energy Around the Bay ride in six weeks (or less!).
+To help show just how it easy it is – we’ve put together a really simple, uncomplicated guide to preparing for the 20km, 50km or 100km ride at this year’s United Energy Around the Bay ride in six weeks (or less!).

 You don’t have to pedal yourself into the ground, but as with most things, the hardest part is getting started.

 A good way to overcome the first obstacle is to remove the barriers.
-It’s always so easy to make a last-minute excuse.
+It’s too easy to make a last-minute excuse.
 Have your riding clothes ready and your helmet and bike lock prepared the night before, so you’re ready to go when the time comes – no excuses.

 It doesn’t have to be every day, and it doesn’t have to be very far, but week one is all about having a ride, or two, or three, to start the legs and wheels spinning.
 Riding to work, or part way, is a great way to start building a routine.
 It’s all about starting to get comfortable and familiar with your bike.